Skip to content

 Set-ItemProperty HKLM:SYSTEM\CurrentControlSet\Services\<SERVICE NAME> -Name Environment -Value $v

-After installing the MSI, automatic detection of IIS sites requires no additional configuration.
+After installing the MSI, IIS sites are automatically instrumented without additional configuration.
 To set additional environment variables inherited by all IIS sites, follow these steps:

-1. Open the registry editor, find the multi-string value named Environment under the registry item HKLM\System\CurrentControlSet\Services\WAS, and then add environment variables, one per line.
+1. Open the Registry Editor, find the multi-string value named Environment in the HKLM\System\CurrentControlSet\Services\WAS registry key, and add environment variables, one per line.
 For example, to add log injection and runtime metrics, add the following lines to the value data:

 DD_LOGS_INJECTION=true